MycroftAI/ZZZ-RETIRED__chatter/README.md

 `docker run -itd -p 8181:8181 -v directory_on_local_machine:/root/.mycroft mycroftai/docker-mycroft:unstable` - For unstable

+## Installation Errbot
+We will be using docker for Errbot as well and have a dockerfile setup at https://github.com/MycroftAI/docker-errbot

+More info soon on setting this part up...

 ## Setup
 Now you have a mycroft instance setup and we need to configure how we want to interact with our instance.